awsdocs/alexa-for-business-administration-guide/doc_source/manage-devices.md

 1. Open the Device Setup Tool, which discovers your device\.
 **Note**
-If the Device Setup Tool doesn’t discover your devices, choose **Discover devices**\.
+If the Device Setup Tool doesn’t discover your devices, choose **Start setup**\.

-1. Choose the devices to set up and choose **Set up devices**\.
+1. Select the network profile to associate with your devices, and choose **Save**\.
+   + For information about how to create a network profile, see [Manage network profiles](manage-network-profiles.md)\.

-1. Enter your Wi\-Fi network details and choose **Next**\.
+1. After selecting the network profile and verifying the network configuration is accurate, choose **Next**\.

+1. Put your Alexa devices into setup mode by powering them on for the first time, or by holding the action button on the top of the Echo device\.

+1. From the **Device setup** home page, choose **Start setup** to scan for all Alexa devices in setup mode nearby and register them to your Alexa for Business organization\.
+**Note**
+If you don't want to set up all Alexa devices in setup mode near your computer, choose **Select devices** and select from the list the devices to set up\.
+To download a \.csv file with the MAC address for your selected devices, choose **Download MAC info**\.

+1. Wait for the tool to complete\.
+You can monitor progress in the tool to see which device is being set up, as well as the status of each device \(**Successful** or **Failed**\)\.
+**Note**
+After the status for a device changes to **Successful**, you can unplug the device even if the light ring is still orange\.
+If all devices show as **Failed**, make sure that you have a strong connection to the network and that the Wi\-Fi information is entered correctly\.

 The Device Setup Tool connects your devices to your Wi\-Fi network and registers them with Alexa for Business\.
+For information about how to create a network profile, see [Manage network profiles](manage-network-profiles.md)\.

 **To assign devices to a room**